-In addition to these benefits there are other exciting process control options for the HFU process FTIR analyzer.
+An additional benefit of ABB's FTIR technology is its ability to be expanded to monitor multiple process streams with a single analyzer.
+In some HFUs, this enables a requirement for two acid streams to be monitored (for example, the main acid recycle and the acid regeneration overhead) in real time, which significantly improves HF acid purity control and regeneration efficiency.
+In addition to these benefits, there are other useful process control options for the HFU process FTIR analyzer.
 Besides the HF acid catalyst monitoring role, there are many important hydrocarbon streams in the HFU that benefit from reliable, low-maintenance and rapid compositional analysis.
-The olefin feed stream and the iC4 recycle stream from the iso-stripper are the most important.
+The olefin feed stream and the iC4 recycle stream from the isostripper are the most important.
 Together, these two streams directly influence the feed purity to the HFU, which in turn has a direct impact on HF acid consumption.
 Real-time process data on these streams, along with the HF acid purity measurement, provide a significant improvement in unit operational stability.